DBC68/SimpleDataBinding/README.md

 Included is the category <b>NSObject+DataBinding</b> that includes the following methods:

 <b>\-(void)registerForDataBindingNotification</b>

-Add this method to register for data binding notifications in the class where you want to observe property changes
+Add this method to register for data binding notifications in the class where you want to observe property changes.

 <b>\-(void)newValue:(id)value forObject:(id)object</b>